Sarguru02/smsv2/README.md

 - [x] implement authentication for the api routes.
 - [x] csv batch processor -> upload Marks
 - [x] csv batch processor -> upload students
+- [ ] search functionality for listview ???

 **ADMIN(All these should be secret frontend routes)**
 - [x] create teacher route.